Subeesh4020/python_library_for_string_handling/README.md

 README.txt
-# python library demo (string handling)
+# Python library demo (string handling)

 Introduction:- Python package to manage sentence / paragraph

-Usage:- use pip to install wordslistpack pip install wordslistpack after installation you are ready to use the functions in this package.
+Usage:- use pip to install wordslistpack,

+        pip install wordslistpack

+        after installation, you are ready to use the functions in this package.

 e.g.,